ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 ![](./docs/images/mq-es-demo.png)

-* The store simulator injects directly sell or restock events to Kafka to the `items` topic
+* The store simulator send sell or restock messages to MQ ITEMS queue, which are picked up by Kafka source connector to publish to kafka `items` topic.
-* The store simulator can also generate messages to IBM MQ using JMS API or to RabbitMQ using AMQP protocol
+* The store simulator send directly to Kafka to the `items` topic
-* When messages are sourced to Queues, then a Kafka Source Connector is used to propagate message to `items` topics.
 * The Item-aggregator component computes items inventory cross stores, so aggregate at the item_ID level.
 * The Store-aggregator computes aggregate at the store level for each items.
+* Sink connector can write to Cloud Object Storage buckets
+* Sink connector can write to Elastic Search

 ## Two different streaming approaches

 We propose two approaches to develop the streaming processing.

-* One using Kafka Streams
+* One using Kafka Streams with two applications
 * One using Apache Flink

 ### Kafka Streams implementation